H.R. 7211: To authorize the President to award the Medal of Honor to John W. Ripley for acts of valor during the Vietnam War, and for other purposes.

 The President

-The bill gives the President legal authority to make the award despite expired deadlines.
+The bill hands the President legal authority to make an award that expired deadlines would otherwise bar.

 Congress